What Drives Your Sales Team to Show Up Every Day?

 Why do you do what you do?
 Why do you sell what you sell?

-These two basic questions seem almost too simple to ask, but if answered well, they hold the key to unlocking the full potential of your sales force.
+These two basic questions seem almost too simple to ask but, if considered and answered well, they hold the key to unlocking the full potential of your sales force.

 A salesperson’s career purpose (conscious or unconscious) falls on a spectrum between two extremes.
 On one end is survival: Quotas must be met.
 Mortgages must be paid.
 These are undeniable realities.
 On the other end of the spectrum is service: the driving desire to create as much value for as many customers as possible—to help people overcome their challenges or fulfill their needs.
 To make a positive impact in someone’s life.